curlywallst/travel-packing-list-generator/README.md

 License

-This application was developed under the guidance of Flatiron School on loearn.co.
+This application was developed under the guidance of Flatiron School on learn.co.